“A Bridge Home puts Angelenos on a path out of homelessness and into supportive housing.”

 Los Angeles is uniting to end the greatest moral and humanitarian crisis of our time.
 Homelessness will not be solved overnight — but the City and County of L.A. are working more closely together than ever to bring unsheltered Angelenos back inside with homes, healing, and hope.

 People sleeping on the streets tonight can’t wait for new housing to become available, but existing shelter beds in Los Angeles simply do not meet the growing need.
 More than 25,000 of our homeless neighbors — from the streets of Koreatown to the banks of the L.A.
-River — will not have access to a bed tonight.
+River — will not sleep under a roof tonight.

 Measure H is generating $355 million each year to provide a wide range of services to help people in desperate need.
 Proposition HHH is giving the City $1.2 billion to build thousands units of supportive housing over the next decade — units that will be paired with those same services, so that unsheltered Angelenos can go home for good.